My rating: 5 of 5 stars

 and instantly returned to what it was…

 Dante’s horrors are uncanny in the Freudian sense of the displaced familiar; his Hell is our world, distorted.
-His use of epic simile, which compares the epic poet’s marvelous narrative with homely or natural places and events to make the poetic material seem more plausible, begins to work in reverse, so that the everyday comes to be seen by hellfire, just as the modern novelist, reversing the epic poet’s procedure, likens homely or domestic affairs to the strange and outlandish:
+His use of epic simile, which compares the poet’s marvelous narrative with homely or natural places and events to make the poetic material seem more plausible, begins to work in reverse, so that the everyday comes to be seen by hellfire, just as the modern novelist, reversing the epic poet’s procedure, likens homely or domestic affairs to the strange and outlandish:

 The demons did the same as any cook